vault27/Foundation/vxlan.md

 - When l2vpn BGP update is sent, nve interface IP is used as nexthop
 - eBGP is better because if we have superspines we will have to configure hierarchical design for RR

-### EVPN route types
-VTEP gets all BGP updates and stores them in global table, but installs them to VRF only if there is required VNI.
-In the beginning just after configuration is finished only Type 3 routes are sent to all l2vpn neighbors, announcing that VTEP is ready to process BUM traffic.
-Type 2 routes will appear only after client hosts will start to generate traffic.
-- L2 operations
-  - Type 2 - Host Advertisment - advertising MACs - Generated when new MAC is discovered, is sent to all VTEPs within this VNI, VTEPs import it to required MAC VRF according to RT - also advertise IP together with MAC - this is a separate update called MAC/IP it is sent when new record appears in ARP table of VRF where VLAN interface is and this record ic connected with this VLAN interface - this MAC/IP update is used for assymetric routing of VxLAN traffic.
-Also in case of symmetric routing there are L3 VNI (in addition to L2 VNI) and router MAC address inside MAC-IP route
-  - Type 3 - Inclusive Multicast Ethernet Tag  - for BUM - Ingress Replication - VTEP with particular VNI and VLAN sends this update to inform everyone that it is ready to accept BUM traffic for this particular VNI.
-Attribute PMSI_TUNNEL_ATTRIBUTE is added to BGP update, it contains VNI and replication type: Ingress Replication (or Multicast).
-This route update is generated for every VNI configured.
-- L3 operations
-  - Type 4 - Ethernet Segment Route - one LAN connected to two VTEPs - only one of them should process BUM
-  - Type 1 - Ethernet Auto Discovery Route
-- External connections
-  - Type 5 - IP prefix route advertisment - when we peer IP VRF on VTEP with external router, routes from this router will be type 5
-- Multicast
-  - Type 6,7,8 - PIM, IGMP Leave/Join

 ### Inside EVPN packet
 - Type: Update message (2)
 - Path attributes: